- Recipes Home

 13. Repeat making more crepes with the remaining batter, greasing the pan with butter and regulating the temperature of the pan.

-14. Serve the crepe warm, plain, dusted with sugar with preserves or honey or stuff them with a sweet or savory filling and serve as a dessert.
+14. Serve the crepe warm, plain, preserves or honey or stuff them with a sweet or savory filling and serve as a dessert.